Sealers cove Wilsons prom; A guide you need to see

 Have you heard of Sealers campsite?
 Yes, that’s right you can stay overnight at this hidden paradise.
 However, don’t plan to do many nights here as there is a maximum of 2 nights per stay at the camping ground.

 You will have to walk from the Telegraph Saddle carpark with your camping gear.
 Also, you will have to cross a creek to get there, so, you will have to check the tide times before embarking on your walk to the campsite.
 You can checkout the Sealers Cove tide times here.

-- Here is some camping tips;
+- Here are some camping tips;

-- During high-season there may be a shuttle bus, however I never say a bus!
+- During high-season there may be a shuttle bus, however, I never say a bus!

-- In the high-season camp spots can fill up extremely fast, make sure you get booked in early if you know you’re definitely going to be staying here.
+- In the high-season camp, spots can fill up extremely fast, make sure you get booked in early if you know you’re definitely going to be staying here.

 - Take plenty of food to last, I’d take some pasta and tasty snacks.

-- Don’t leave any food lying around, you don’t want to leave the tent in the night for toilet and find a possum routing through your stuff
+- Don’t leave any food lying around, you don’t want to leave the tent in the night for the toilet and find a possum routing through your stuff

 - You should do the hike from Tidal River to Sealers Cove.

 - There are toilet facilities available for you to use.

 You will have to pay around AU$13/14 per person per night.
 Which is a low price for the beauty of the area.
 Tickets can be booked online.

 If you want an awesome tent for camping, check out the Vango Banshee 200 1 man tent.